BeaMoralesQuel/rural-VS.-urban-customers-online-/README.md

-# Comparative Analysis of Online Shopping Patterns Between Rural and Urban Customers in the US Market
+# Comparative Analysis of Online customers in Rural and Urban areas in the US Market

 # Project Overview